PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

           [sg.OK()]]

 # Display the window and get values

-# If you're willing to not use the "context manager" design pattern, then it's possible
-# to collapse the window display and read down to a single line of code.
-event, values = sg.Window('Compact 1-line window with column', layout).Read()
+window = sg.Window('Compact 1-line window with column', layout)
+event, values = window.Read()
+window.Close()

 sg.Popup(event, values, line_width=200)

 ```

+### Column Justification

+Beginning in Release 4.3 you can justify the `Column` element's row by setting the `Column`'s `justification` parameter.

+You can also justify the entire contents within a `Column` by using the Column's `element_justification` parameter.

+With these parameter's it is possible to create windows that have their contents centered.
+Previously this was very difficult to do.

+This is currently only available in the primary PySimpleGUI port.

+They can also be used to justify a group of elements in a particular way.

+Placing `Column` elements inside `Columns` elements make it possible to create a multitude of

+## Sizer Element

+New in 4.3 is the `Sizer` Element.
+This element is used to help create a container of a particular size.
+It can be placed inside of these PySimpleGUI items:

+* Column
+* Frame
+* Tab
+* Window

+The implementation of a `Sizer` is quite simple.
+It returns an empty `Column` element that has a pad value set to the values passed into the `Sizer`.
+Thus isn't not a class but rather a "Shortcut function" similar to the pre-defined Buttons.

+This feature is only available in the tkinter port of PySimpleGUI at the moment.
+A cross port is needed.

 ----

 ## Frame Element (Labelled Frames, Frames with a title)

 Frames work exactly the same way as Columns.
 You create layout that is then used to initialize the Frame.
+Like a Column element, it's a "Container Element" that holds one or more elements inside.

 ![frame element](https://user-images.githubusercontent.com/13696193/45889173-c2245700-bd8d-11e8-8f73-1e5f1be3ddb1.jpg)